lucaslacr/Dragon.css/README.md

 # Fragment.css
-Feuille de style pour pages web. conçu sans class Css avec un accent sur le responsive et l'acessibilite numerique.
-Un projet sans class mais avec élégance :)
+Stylesheet for web pages.
+Designed without using CSS classes, with a focus on responsiveness and digital accessibility.

-## Feuille de route
+## Roadmap
-### Disponible
+### Available
-- Gestion native du mode sombre
+- Native support for dark mode
-- Responsive
+- Responsive design
-- Prise en compte des elements principaux Html5
+- Consideration of main HTML5 elements
+- Compliance with digital accessibility standards

+### Coming Soon
+- Consideration of all HTML5 elements
+- Demo page showcasing all HTML5 elements
+- Project translation into English
-- Conforme a l'accessiblite numerique
+- Publication of a presentation web page (subdomain)

-### À venir
-- Prendre en compte l'ensemble des élément HTML 5
-- Page de demo aved l'ensemble des elements Html5
-- publication d'une page web de presentation (sousdomaine)
-- Utiliser davantage de variables
+- Increased use of variables
-- Optimisation du code
+- Code optimization

 Version 0.6